 A Trail Encircling Lake Hopatcong

 Volunteers are needed to maintain this local trail.
-If you would like to adopt a section of the trail to maintain, please contact email@example.com to add your name to the list.
+If you would like to adopt a section of the trail to maintain, CLICK HERE for more information.

 #KindnessForChristopher Rocks – Leave an inspirational message on the Lake Hopatcong Trail